geocer/ocp_lab/README.md

 >The DevOps with OpenShift Workshop provides full-stack and DevOps engineers an introduction to OpenShift and containers and how it can be used to build fully automated end-to-end deployment pipelines using basic deployments techniques like rolling deploys.

->This workshop is a first event with a series of hands-on labs that are designed to familiarize participants with DevOps, Continuous Delivery concepts for Gerdau Reference Architecture approach.
-The workshop will walk them through provide and building an automated applications using concepts of Gerdau reference Architecture.
+>This workshop is a first event with a series of hands-on labs that are designed to familiarize participants with DevOps, Continuous Delivery concepts for  Reference Architecture approach.
+The workshop will walk them through provide and building an automated applications using concepts of reference Architecture.

-The lab application used in this workshop is available at https://gitlab.gerdau.digital/devops-public/ocp-lab-guide.git
+The lab application used in this workshop is available at https:///devops-public/ocp-lab-guide.git

 ### Agenda
 * DevOps Introduction